hadijaveed/docker-compose-anywhere/Readme.md

 - Choose a cloud provider of your choice (e.g,DigitalOcean, Linode, AWS, GCP, or Hetzner)
 - Select a supported Linux distribution (see [Docker's supported platforms](https://docs.docker.com/engine/install/#supported-platforms))
-- Make sure only SSH access, HTTP and HTTPS ports are open for security
+- Make sure only SSH access, HTTP and HTTPS ports are open for security.
+22, 80, 443

 ### 2. Generate SSH Key and Store in GitHub Secrets